bakaburg1/chtllm_paper/manuscript/results.md

 bottom-right.
-Very few models were in the top-left quadrant (mostly smaller versions of high-performing models, such as o4-mini and Claude 3.5 “Haiku”, but also Llama 4 “Scout”) or the bottom-right quadrant (models inconsistently right, notably two search-enabled models, Perplexity Sonar Large and GPT-4o-search).
+Very few models were in the top-left quadrant (mostly smaller versions of high-performing models, such as o4-mini and Claude 3.5 “Haiku”, but also Llama 4 “Scout”) or the bottom-right quadrant (accurate but inconsistent models, notably two search-enabled models, Perplexity Sonar Large and GPT-4o-search).

 ## Cost-accuracy trade-off